Intrinsec/protoc-gen-psql/README.md

 Do a `make test-generate` to view a code generated example.

 To test the generate psql code, do a `make test`.

+The directory `tests` contains several proto coverage multiple use cases.